 The MPA dial will move to this scenario if COVID-19 metrics continue to worsen and the Governor orders all schools in virtual learning.
 This would be a shelter in place type situation.
 The State of Minnesota would likely allow childcare centers to remain open, which is why PreK may remain open, as a licensed childcare center.

 Scientific evidence from public health experts and the MN Department of Health indicates that risks to students and staff can be kept low if schools adhere to strict control measures and dynamically respond to potential outbreaks.
 While there is never a “zero risk” scenario, we strive to achieve low risk through layered protocols that can adapt to the uncertainty of this pandemic.

-MPA will continue its focus on layered protection, shared responsibility, a commitment to equity, being flexible, and erring on the side of caution.
+MPA continues its focus on layered protection, shared responsibility, a commitment to equity, being flexible, and erring on the side of caution.
 Planning and adaptation will continue throughout the school year as we react to the dynamic changes occurring in our school and local communities.
 Teachers educate students on the importance of these protocols, provide ample opportunities to practice these safety strategies, and shepherd students in a positive and non-threatening manner throughout the school day.

 Families were asked to sign a pledge prior to the start of the school year, committing to health and safety measures at home.
-Click here for that pledge.

 If you have any symptoms, test positive, or have been exposed to COVID-19, please email email@example.com immediately.